Mahmoud1ali/Git-Course/README.md

 # Git-Course
-for learn git an github
+for learn git and github